ECOLOGICAL SOLUTIONS GROUP LLC

 Background

-ESG’s partners are Dr. Paul Hansen, Dr. Gant Massey, Mr. Bill Thompson, Mr. Tom Keith and Mr. Max Thompson.
-The partners first began their association at The University of Montana’s Riparian and Wetlands Research Program (RWRP), where Dr. Hansen served as Director from 1986 to 2001, from which Dr. Massey and Mr. Bill Thompson earned their advanced degrees, and Mr. Keith served as Information Systems Specialist.
+ESG’s partners are Dr. Paul Hansen, Mr. Bill Thompson, and Mr. Tom Keith, The partners first began their association at The University of Montana’s Riparian and Wetlands Research Program (RWRP), where Dr. Hansen served as Director from 1986 to 2001, from which Mr. Bill Thompson earned his advanced degrees, and Mr. Tom Keith served as Information Systems Specialist.
 At the RWRP, the team developed its expertise in environmental inventories of large land areas, and in ecological data management.
 In 2001, the team moved out of academia and into the private sector, associating with an environmental restoration firm in Montana, Bitterroot Restoration, Inc. (BRI).
 In spring 2006, the scientists decided to establish their own firm, concentrating on ecological assessment, environmental planning, and natural resource consulting.
-Together, the 5 partners bring to bear over 83 years experience of on-the-ground environmental consulting experience in botany, soils, hydrology, environmental sampling, ecology, wildlife biology, range science, planning, and data management.
-As shown in Map 1, ESG has worked throughout the Western United States and Canada.
+Together, the 3 partners bring to bear over 90 years experience of on-the-ground environmental consulting experience in botany, soils, hydrology, environmental sampling, ecology, wildlife biology, range science, planning, and data management.
+As shown in Figure 1, ESG has worked throughout the Western United States and Canada.

 Map 1.
 Areas of ESG’s Environmental Planning Work